rember/rember-mcp/README.md

 - `create_flashcards`: Create flashcards with AI.
 This tool takes a list of notes from Claude, it calls the Rember API to generate a few flashcards for each note.
 After learning something new in your chat with Claude, you can ask "help me remember this" or "create a few flashcards" or "add to Rember".

-## Best practices for MCP servers
+## Best practices for building MCP servers

 Here's a collection of lessons we learned while developing the Rember MCP server:

-- Set up logging to `stderr` as early as possible, it's essential for debugging.
+- Set up logging to `stderr` as early as possible, it's essential for debugging
-- Create a simple MCP tool first and verify Claude can call it properly.
+- Create a simple MCP tool first and verify Claude can call it properly
 - Invest time in iterating on the tool description:

   - Include details about your product and its URL.
-This serves two purposes: it helps Claude use the tool properly and allows Claude to answer user questions about the product.
+This serves two purposes: it helps Claude use the tool properly and allows Claude to answer user questions about the product
   - Clearly explain what MCP is, in a few instances Claude hallucinated that MCP stands for "Multiple Choice Prompts", yikes
   - Describe the tool inputs thoroughly
   - Explain what happens after Claude calls the tool, we clarify that the input notes array is sent to the Rember API, which generates flashcards for each note